Educational scholarships for refugee children

 Inability to pay fees is not the only reason vulnerable refugee students drop out of school or are forced into work and other negative coping mechanisms such as prostitution.
 Unsupportive and abusive households could continue to pressurise students to bring money into the household.
 School staff will identify households where parents or guardians are supportive of the child's school attendance and will allow them time to study at home.
 Their activity after school will be monitored by teachers.

-Donors will be able to sign up to our quarterly newsletter that will give news of the scholarship project and other events at the school.
+Donors will be able to sign up to our quarterly newsletter giving news of the scholarship project and other events at the school.
 The charity website, Facebook, instagram and twitter pages will carry regular updates including pieces by the FCRS scholars themselves on their school experience.

 Budget - Project Cost: £15,000Loading graph....